JackFlexington/python_project_showcase/webscraping/README.md

 ### Notes:
 * Had to open up the target website to identify "key" HTML elements.
 * Program is less than 100 lines of code.
+* Though it shows the browser, this is purely for illustrative purposes (and testing)... things run much better when the browser is executed in "headless" mode.
+Meaning the graphical porition of the web browser doesn't render but still is able to function.